 Here are some of the consequences of driving on defective tires:

 - Losing control of the car’s steering wheel

 Crashworthiness and Defective Tires

 Crashworthiness is a legal construct which seeks to answer the potential for an accident happening, keeping in mind a number of variables.
 Put simply, it is the ability of a vehicle to prevent injuries to occupants should there be a collision.
-That is to say, could you and other car occupants fared better in your Indiana accident?
+That is to say, could you and other car occupants fared better in your accident?
 In addition, could the lack of a feature or defective aspect have reduced your injuries?
 Crashworthiness covers vehicle defects, which encompasses things like defective tires.
 In such cases, it may be possible to file a lawsuit naming a car or tire manufacturer as the defendant so you can collect money damages.

 Legal Help For Defective Products – Call Us NOW!

 These kinds of cases are very sensitive because of the likelihood of evidence (such as the tires in question) to disappear.
-Because of this, you want to act fast to get in touch with an Indiana car accident attorney such as myself so I can get to the root of your accident in a timely manner.
+Because of this, you want to act fast to get in touch with a car accident attorney such as myself so I can get to the root of your accident in a timely manner.
 The sooner you call us, the sooner we can get money in your pocket by way of a product liability lawsuit.
 The number to call is 877-561-3004, and your first consultation is on us.
 Thanks, and we look forward to hearing from you.